JordanMakesMaps/Patch-Based-Image-Classification/README.md

 In 2015, Mahmood et al. surpassed the results published in Beijbom et al. 2012 by using features extracted from the VGGNet using only the pre-trained weights learned from the ImageNet dataset.
 They incorporated information at multiple scales by using what they termed the ‘Local-Spatial Pyramid Pooling’ technique, which extracted multiple patches of different sizes all centered on the same annotated point, later combining them into a single feature descriptor using a max pooling operation.

-The current state-of-the-art for patch-based image classification was created in 2018 by Modasshir et al. They used a custom CNN called the Multipatch Dense Network (MDNet), which learned class categories at multiple scales and adopted the use of densely connected convolutional layers to reduce overfitting.
+The current state-of-the-art for patch-based image classification was created in 2018 by Modasshir et al. They used a custom CNN called the Multipatch Dense Network (MDNet), which learned class categories at multiple scales and adopted the use of densely connected convolutional layers to reduce overfitting (see figure below).

 ![](Paper_Figures/MDNet_Figure.png)

-This repo contains a method similar to Modasshir's, which incoporates multiple verisions of the same image patch at various scales.
-However, instead this is done through 'panneling', in which the original patch is continuously center-cropped and resized, later joined together to form a single patch (see Lena below).
-And by modifying the image patch instead of creating a custom CNN architecture, various other CNN architectures (ResNet, DenseNet, EfficientNet, etc.) can be used along with their pre-trained weights (i.e. ImageNet, Noisy-Student).
+This repo proposes a method similar to Modasshir's that incoporates multiple verisions of the same image patch at various scales.
+However, this is done through 'panneling', in which the original patch is continuously center-cropped and resized, later joined together to form a single patch (see Lena below).
+By modifying the image patch instead of creating a custom CNN architecture, various other CNN architectures (ResNet, DenseNet, EfficientNet, etc.) can be used along with their pre-trained weights (i.e. ImageNet, Noisy-Student).

 ### Code
 ```python